 For medical questions, we encourage you to review our information with your doctor.

-Pancreatic cancer survivors can be affected by a number of health problems, but often a major concern is facing cancer again.
-Cancer that comes back after treatment is called a recurrence.
-But some cancer survivors develop a new, unrelated cancer later.
+Cancer survivors can be affected by a number of health problems, but often a major concern is facing cancer again.
+If the same kind of cancer comes back after treatment it's called a recurrence .
+But some cancer survivors might develop another type of cancer later (usually more than 10 years after treatment).
 This is called a second cancer.

-After completing treatment, you should still see your doctor regularly.
-Report any new symptoms or problems, because they could be caused by the cancer spreading or coming back, or by a new disease or second cancer.
+After completing treatment for HL, you should still see your doctor regularly and may have tests to look for signs that the cancer has come back.
+Let them know about any new symptoms or problems, because they could be caused by the lymphoma coming back, by a new disease, or by second cancer.

-Pancreatic cancer survivors should also follow the American Cancer Society guidelines for the early detection of cancer, such as those for colorectal, breast, cervical, and prostate cancer.
-Screening tests can find some cancers early, when they are likely to be treated more successfully.
-For people who have had pancreatic cancer, most experts don’t recommend any additional testing to look for second cancers unless you have symptoms or if you or your family have an inherited genetic syndrome.
+Survivors of HL should also follow the American Cancer Society guidelines for the early detection of cancer, such as those for colorectal and lung cancer.
+Most experts don’t recommend any other testing to look for second cancers unless you have symptoms.

-There are steps you can take to lower your risk and stay as healthy as possible.
-For example, people who have had pancreatic cancer should do their best to stay away from tobacco products.
-Not smoking lowers the chance of developing most lung cancers, and may help decrease the possibility of a new pancreatic cancer from forming.
+There are steps you can take to help lower your risk and stay as healthy as possible.
+For example, it’s important to stay away from tobacco products.
+Smoking increases the risk of many cancers, including some of the second cancers seen in people who have had Hodgkin lymphoma.

-To help maintain good health, pancreatic cancer survivors should also:
+To help maintain good health, HL survivors should also: